Pranav452/Day-1/q4/my_post.md

 - Weight (-1.03): Heavier means more likely apple
 - Yellow (+1.06): More yellow means more likely banana

 The model went from 6.7% to 100% accuracy, making predictions with 89-97% confidence.
-It had discovered the same patterns that seem obvious to us, but through pure mathematical optimization.
+It had discovered the same patterns that seem obvious to me, but through pure mathematical optimization.

 ## The Deeper Lesson

 What struck me most was how gradient descent mirrors human learning.
-We don't start knowing the "right answer"—we make mistakes, get feedback, and gradually adjust.
+I don't start knowing the "right answer"—I make mistakes, get feedback, and gradually adjust.
 The perceptron's journey from random confusion to perfect clarity reminded me that intelligence isn't about starting smart; it's about learning from being wrong.

 The binary cross-entropy loss function acted like a patient teacher, never getting frustrated, just providing consistent feedback: "You're getting warmer" or "You're getting colder."
 And through hundreds of tiny adjustments, the model found its way.